brwhale/KataScript/README.md

 `none`: the default type of any values.
 Converts to 0

-`int`: 32 bit signed integers supplied by underlying C++ int type.
+`int`: 32/64 bit signed integers supplied by underlying C++ int type.
 Boolean logic uses the int type like C, 0 = False, anything else = True.
+Number types are 64 bits by default, but you can define `KATASCRIPT_USE_32_BIT_NUMBERS` to use 32 bit numbers.

-`float`: 32 bit signed floating point IEEE-754 supplied by underlying C++ float type.
+`float`: 32/64 bit signed floating point IEEE-754 supplied by underlying C++ float type.

-`vec3`: 3 floats wraped into a struct.
+`vec3`: 3 32 bit floats wraped into a struct.
 Used for 3d vectors, math, etc. Directly casts to glm::vec3

 `function`: A function reference, can be assigned, called, and passed around but not compared or converted.